What are Calibrated Thermometers?

 - nist calibrated thermometer

-- how to check package food temperatures with you calibrated thermometer
+- How can you check packaged food temperatures with your calibrated the monitor

 - how can you check package food temperatures with your calibrated thermometer